andrewcooke/ParserCombinator.jl/README.md

   mutually recursive functions, gives better integration with Julia's method dispatch.
 So, for example, we can overload operators like `+` to sequence matchers, or use macros to modify the grammar at compile time.
-And the "interpretation" of the grammar is simplified, using dispatch on the graph nodes.
+And the "interpretation" of the grammar is simple, using dispatch on the graph nodes.

 * The semantics of the parser can be modified by changing the trampoline implementation (which can also be done by method dispatch